Do expats from Hawaii still need to pay state taxes?

 3. Intent to return: If you maintain a clear intent to return to Hawaii, the state may consider you a resident for tax purposes, regardless of your current place of residence.

-How to leave Hawaii residency?
+How to leave Hawaii tax residency?

 To change your Hawaii State residency, you must follow several steps carefully to ensure a smooth transition.